Last updated: March 2026

 The Town and Country Planning Act 1990: Requires developers to submit contamination assessments as part of the planning application process.

-Phase 1 risk assessments are a critical first step in assessing environmental risks associated with land use and development.
+A Phase 1 land contamination assessment is a critical first step in assessing environmental risks associated with land use and development.
 Identifying potential issues swiftly enables developers, property buyers, and regulators to make informed decisions to mitigate environmental hazards.

-Compliance with legal frameworks, such as the Environmental Protection Act 1990 and Environment Agency regulations, ensures that polluted land is managed responsibly, and that human health and the environment are protected.
-If risks are identified, this phased approach means that further investigations and potential remediation measures can be put in place to ensure that land can be safely developed for future use.
+Compliance with legal frameworks, such as the Environmental Protection Act 1990, Environment Agency regulations and the National Planning Policy Framework, ensures that polluted land is managed responsibly, and that human health and the environment are protected.
+If risks are identified, this phased approach means that further investigations and potential remediation measures can be put in place to ensure that land can be safely developed for its proposed use.

-Arbtech’s geo-environmental experts conduct Phase 1 contaminated land assessments quickly and efficiently to help support a planning application.
-For more information, complete the contact form at the top of this page.
+Arbtech’s geo-environmental experts conduct Phase 1 contaminated land assessments quickly and efficiently to help support a planning application for a development project.
+For more information and details of Phase 1 contaminated land assessment cost options, complete the contact form at the top of this page.